GoogleCloudPlatform/community/tutorials/appengine-angular-nginx-docker.md

 ---
-title: App Engine with angular, nginx, docker
+title: App Engine with angular, nginx, docker and cloud build
-description: Learn how to deploy a sample angular application to App Engine using nginx docker container with just one cloud build.
+description: Learn how to deploy a sample angular application to App Engine using nginx and docker with cloud build.
 author: Sandeep Parmar
 tags: App Engine
 date_published: 2021-03-16